The International Trade Blog International Sales & Marketing

 Restricted party screening (or denied party screening) refers to the process in which a company checks a potential customer or business partner against one or more of the restricted party lists to ensure they are not doing business with a restricted party.

 The primary restricted party lists in the United States are published by the Department of Commerce, Department of State, and Department of Treasury.
 However, several other agencies produce lists as well.
 These agencies recommend that companies perform restricted party screening periodically and repeatedly throughout the movement of goods in the supply chain.

 When exporting to Japan, it’s imperative you check every single restricted party list every time you export.

 - Fines for export violations can reach up to $1 million per violation in criminal cases (Bureau of Industry and Security).

 - Administrative cases can result in a penalty amounting to $250,000 or twice the value of the transaction, whichever is greater.

 - Criminal violators may be sentenced to prison for up to 20 years, and administrative penalties may include denial of export privileges.

 Export Documentation and Compliance Software

 This article was first published in October 2017 and has been updated to include current information, links and formatting.
-It is one in a series of articles exploring exporting to specific countries across the globe, including Canada, China, India, Mexico and the United Kingdom.
+It is one in a series of articles exploring exporting to specific countries across the globe, including Canada, China, India, Mexico, Brazil, and the United Kingdom.